 Combine all the dry ingredients and mix well with the whisk to incorporate.

 Add the non-dairy milk, vanilla and oil and incorporate briefly with your whisk, stirring only long enough for it to reach a smooth consistency.
 Be careful not to overmix.
 Set the bowl aside and allow the batter to sit for 60 minutes, but (IMPORTANT) no longer than that or it will get too thick and you won’t be able to achieve the thin, somewhat elastic result you’re going for.

 When the resting time is up and your crêpe-maker or frying pan is hot enough, pour one ladleful of batter onto the surface (if your frying pan doesn’t have a non-stick surface, you may need a splash of oil).
 Working quickly, spread the batter, either by hand with a wooden spreader on an electric crêpemaker or, if you’re using a frying pan, by rotating the pan evenly until the batter covers most of its bottom.
 I sadly could not get a photo of this step, since I was making these on my own, but it looks a bit like this, though on a smaller scale.
 Aim for the same thickness throughout the crêpe (avoid having thinner edges, which will become too brown and crisp).

-After a minute or two, once the edges of the crêpe begin to look firm, gently slide your wooden crêpe turner or spatula underneath it.
+Once the edges of the crêpe begin to look firm (about 60 seconds with my crêpe maker), gently slide your wooden crêpe turner or spatula underneath it.
 If the underside is slightly browned, flip it over.
-Otherwise, give it another 15-30 seconds and check again.
+Otherwise, give it a bit more time and check again.